Fight Anemia Naturally by Eating These 7 Foods

 Whole grains also contain a small amount of iron.
 Combined with other foods it speeds up your recovery from this condition.

-- Include whole grains in your breakfast, along with lean meat, avocado, or fruit.
+- Include whole grains in your breakfast, along with lean meat, avocado, or fruit, to help fight anemia

 Having them in moderation increases your energy levels and helps keep your production of hemoglobin in balance.

 Have you been diagnosed with anemia?
-In addition to following your doctor’s advice, increase your consumption of these foods.
+In addition to following your doctor’s advice, we recommend that you increase your consumption of these foods.